proper-testing/proper-testing.github.io/tutorials/PropEr_testing_with_search_strategies.md

 PropEr can construct neighborhood function automatically from the random generator.
 In order to use such a constructed NF we just need to remove the `?USERNF` macro from the property:

 {% highlight erlang %}
-prop_exit_targeted(LevelData) ->
+prop_exit_auto_targeted(LevelData) ->
   Level = build_level(LevelData),
   #{entrance := Entrance} = Level,
   #{exit := Exit} = Level,
   ?FORALL_TARGETED(Path, path(),
-                   ...
+                   case follow_path(Entrance, Path, Level) of
+                     {exited, _Pos} -> false;
+                     Pos ->
+                       UV = distance(Pos, Exit),
+                       ?MINIMIZE(UV),
+                       true
                    end).
 {% endhighlight %}

 This property will fail consistently for all examples, even if we don't reset bad runs.
-The PropEr provided neighborhood function works usually reasonable well for simple generators (and in this case very well).
+The neighborhood function that PropEr automatically generates usually works reasonably well for simple generators such as `path/0`.
+(In this particular case, it works very well.)
 When dealing with more complex generators, some manual work is required.
 The next tutorial will cover how we can adjust the automatically constructed neighborhood functions to avoid writing them by hand.

 You can get the complete final code of this tutorial by clicking on the following link: [level.erl](/code/level.erl).